 Expected Answer: My kids, helping people, making others happy

 Concluding the argument, Ryan emphasizes that you must see whether the candidate has other interests apart from making money.
-He adds that, “They need to be motivated by something other than themselves and making as much money as possible”
+He adds, “They need to be motivated by something other than themselves and making as much money as possible.”

-To understand whether a person can handle disappointments at workplace, Ryan further suggests asking these questions:
+To understand whether a person can handle disappointments at the workplace, Ryan further suggests asking these questions:

 Question We Use to Test: What has been your greatest disappointment?